misupova/navigation-vr-release/group_2.md

 - Oculus Quest or Oculus Quest 2
 - Computer, on which you are ready to install software to sideload applications on Quest
 - Type-C cable to connect Quest to the computer
+- Make sure that your VR headset is connected to the internet, otherwise it won't be possible to record your results

 ###  1. Download and install SideQuest tool (skip to the next step if you already have it installed)